github-jimjim/Pynfish/README.md

 **Author:** Jimmy Luong

 ## Overview
 Pynfish is a Python-based chess engine that achieves an approximate Elo rating of **1500**.
 This was one of my first attempts at creating a chess engine.
-While I have since developed a more advanced version in Rust with an Elo of **3100**, I am not yet ready to share the Rust implementation on GitHub.
+While I have since developed a more advanced version with an Elo of **3100**, I am not yet ready to share code on GitHub.

 ## Features
 - Playable against Pynfish using: